nhaskaris/thesis_it22118/README.md

 ```bash
 npm i -g @nestjs/cli
 ```

-- Create and Setup a new [firebase project](https://console.firebase.google.com/u/4/)
 ## Environment Variables

+Create and Setup a new [firebase project](https://console.firebase.google.com/u/4/)

 ### Backend Folder

 &emsp; Need to generate a new private key and create a  `private_key.json` file with all the information from `Project settings` under the tab `Service Accounts`

-&emsp; `.env.template` file includes `PORT` which defaults to 3000 if not entered and `MONGO_URL` which will default to a database named research locally.
+&emsp; `.env.template` file includes `PORT` which defaults to 8090 if not entered. `MONGO_URL` and  `MONGO_DB_NAME` which will default to a database named research that is run on docker.
+If the mongo db is not running through the docker container provided please change the url.
+The user should also head over [Calendaric](https://calendarific.com/api-documentation) to create a new account and copy the api key given to `CALENDARIFIC_API_KEY`.
+For the first admin account to be created the field `ADMIN_EMAIL` is also neccessary.
 After you are done with the file rename it to `.env`

 ### Frontend Folder

-&emsp; `next.config.mjs.template` file includes a `env` section that needs to be edited with the credentials from `Project settings` under the tab `General`.
+&emsp; `next.config.mjs.template` file includes a `env` section that needs to be edited with the credentials from `Project settings` under the tab `General` (In the Firebase configuration).
 After you are done with the file rename it to `next.config.mjs`
 ## Running

 ### Using Docker